 Obviously if your USB stick is not disk2 then change it to suit.
 It should tell you that the unmount of all volumes on the disk were successful.
 Now all we have to do is copy the UDRW version of the iso image to your USB stick.
 For that, we will use trusty old dd 🙂

-The things you have to be aware of here:
+Things you have to be aware of here

 - This is a fully destructive command.
 It will blow up any disk you point it to, that’s why we made sure you got the note of that USB stick in diskutil list, above.